Powerbyte7/tdisplay-s3-rust/README.md

 # LilyGo T-Display S3 Rust Template

-This is a basic template for using the LilyGo T-Display-S3 with Rust.
+This is a basic template to get started with development for the LilyGo T-Display-S3 using Rust.

+What's included:
+- A custom mipidsi DMA display interface for fast drawing
+- esp_println for printing/debugging
+- A recent (*though currently unstable*) esp_hal version

 ## Usage